 How to Apply:

 ACAP welcomes all applicants who are interested in modern psychoanalysis.
-To apply, please click here to download the Application for Admission form:
+To apply to the Graduate Psychoanalytic Certification program or the Trauma & Resilience program, please click here to download the Application for Admission form:

 - Complete this application and return it to ACAP with the non-refundable application fee of $35.00